Former Mansfield headteacher swapped pupils for patients in new role as 999 call handler

 “The hardest incident I have dealt with so far was actually one where I was struggling to locate a patient in cardiac arrest – the caller didn’t know their location and I was distressed as I thought this delay would impact on the patient.

-"However, I started CPR instructions, and my colleagues were able to track the location, and the patient survived.
+“However, I started CPR instructions, my colleagues were able to track the location and the patient survived.

-However, as this is a second career for Tony, he explains that being older helps with the role as he can draw on his life experiences as part of doing the right thing for each caller.
+However, as this is a second career for Tony, he said being older helps with the role as he can draw on his life experiences as part of doing the right thing for each caller.

-He says: “Maturity, wisdom, and age helps because I came into this job with my eyes open.
+He said: “Maturity, wisdom, and age helps because I came into this job with my eyes open.

 “The best part of this job is being on the end of the phone in someone’s darkest moment and having the privileged to be kind, compassionate and find a way to help them.